 The second temple we went to was called the temple of death.
 It is dedicated to the Hindu god Shiva.
 We had been told a little bit about the place before we arrived, but were not expecting what it actually was.
 We knew it was a place where Hindus came to be cremated because they believe they will be reincarnated into a higher being in their next life.
 I knew there would be a spirit of death there, but didn’t realize how heavily it would cover the entire area.

 Something I learned about myself while on the mission was that I am able to discern the spiritual atmosphere of a place, and one of the first times I realized this was when we went to this temple.
 Before I stepped foot inside the bounds of the temple I could feel the darkness in the form of immense tension in my chest, like a vice grip.
 The feeling did not let up, as the dark atmosphere of death was everywhere.
 We could smell the bodies burning long before we saw the flames.

 We bought tickets at the visitor center and this began our time in the temple of death.
 A tour guide explained the importance of observing every ritual aspect perfectly down to the minutest detail.
 Before the bodies were burned, they were draped with wreaths of marigolds, bathed in the river running through the temple, and then walked several times around the pyre where the body was to be burned.

-For the first two weeks we were here before we had a set schedule, we did a lot of street work.
+For the first two weeks, we were here before we had a set schedule we did a lot of street work.
 It’s been Spirit led, because we literally had no schedule.
 We would go out and pray, hear a word for someone or God would show us a specific place to go to or a specific person to talk with.
 We’ve seen salvations, and we’ve also seen healings.
 It has been incredible to see God moving actively in power through healing.
 It was something I’d never seen before, I’d only heard stories of it and because I’d never seen it myself, I strongly desired to see healings.
-Continue reading “His power, our privilege”
+Continue reading “His Power is Our Privilege”